SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Results

 \subsection{Climate mean state}

+In general, SamudrACE is a highly skilled emulator of climate mean states, not unlike its component ML emulators on their own.
+SamudrACE's overall time mean state is accurate in terms of the RMSE of the generated time mean (Figure S2) and globally averaged annual mean series (Figures S3 and S4).

-Figures \ref{fig:sfc_temp}a-b show that SamudrACE faithfully reproduces CM4's time-mean precipitation and surface temperature over the 40-year held-out test period.
+Figure \ref{fig:sfc_temp} shows that SamudrACE's atmosphere component faithfully reproduces CM4's time-mean precipitation and surface temperature over the 40-year held-out test period.
 Time mean biases are small for both precipitation and surface temperature around the globe, with absolute maxima of just over 2 mm/day or 3 K, respectively, and small RMSEs.
 Precipitation biases are concentrated in the tropics while surface temperature biases are pronounced in areas of sea ice and topographic features.

-In general, SamudrACE is a highly skilled emulator of climate mean states, not unlike its component ML emulators on their own.
-SamudrACE's overall time mean state is accurate in terms of the RMSE of the generated time mean (Figure S2), globally averaged annual mean series (Figures S3 and S4), and near-surface zonal sea water currents (Figures S5 and S6).
+SamudrACE also accurately captures the statistical distribution of daily precipitation (Figure S15).
+We note the caveat that SamudrACE slightly underestimates extreme precipitation, a typical flaw in emulators that, like SamudrACE, are trained to minimize the mean squared error (MSE) loss \cite{perkins2025hiro}.

+The ocean component similarly shows low time-mean spatial bias patterns, such as in the topmost layer currents and in the vertical structure of near-surface zonal sea water currents (Figures S5 and S6).
+Figure S22 provides additional time-mean bias maps for sea surface height, column-integrated ocean heat content, and column-integrated ocean salt content.

-The Atlantic Meridional Overturning Circulation (AMOC) is an important measure of time mean state on climate timescales.
+The Atlantic Meridional Overturning Circulation (AMOC) is another important measure of time mean state on climate timescales.
 As a critical pathway for carrying warm water into the North Atlantic, the AMOC plays a vital role in regulating the global climate.
 Figure S12(a) shows that SamudrACE emulates the vertical structure of CM4's AMOC with low bias in the 200-year time mean state.
 Figure S12(b) gives the corresponding time series of AMOC anomalies in uncoupled SamudraI, SamudrACE and CM4.
 Whereas uncoupled SamudraI lacks sufficient variability in the AMOC anomaly series, SamudrACE shows similar low frequency variability to CM4.

-As seen in Figure S4, global ocean heat content in SamudrACE is stable over time and does not drift in a way that is inconsistent with CM4.
+While neither of SamudrACE's components guarantee exact closure of global energy budgets, they nonetheless generate budgets that are consistent with the reference simulation.
+As seen in Figure S4, global ocean heat content in SamudrACE is stable over time and does not drift in a way that is inconsistent with CM4 and SamudrACE's meridional ocean heat transport shows encouraging agreement to the reference (Figure S20).
+In the atmosphere, SamudrACE maintains a stable global energy budget with net energy fluxes and energy budget residuals that track closely with the reference CM4 simulation (Figure S14).
+This combination of low bias and stability indicates that SamudrACE may be amenable to additional physical constraints such as energy budget corrections.